 If you want to better understand the history and culture of this region, a visit to the Alsace-Moselle Memorial is a must even if you are not a history buff in general.
 Why Alsace-Moselle and not Alsace-Lorraine?
-Because only the Moselle in Lorraine shared the history of Alsace.
+Because only Moselle in Lorraine has shared Alsace’s history.

 The museum is built in a lively way: explanatory panels, photos, films, soundtracks, lights, staging of the rooms … We are really immersed in history, it is alive and we learn a lot thanks to the explanatory panels placed in each room!

 Beyond history, this knowledge of the region’s past is also a great insight into Alsatian culture and its particularities.